 There’s no doubt that being physically active builds your confidence.
 When I set small, realistic and attainable goals, I feel accomplished.
 During my 30 day ab challenge, it was nearly impossible to do side planks.
 A couple weeks into it and I’m doing something I couldn’t do two or three weeks ago.
 There’s a sense of pride and achievement I feel which boosts my confidence.
 When I feel good, my whole attitude changes.
 Confidence comes from the feeling of being in control and achieving what you set out to do.
 If it’s just to get moving a couple days a week, your new found confidence and motivation will keep you going.
 Getting strong is a huge boost of confidence.

 5. Me time

 Who ever said it’s bad to be selfish?!
 I’ll be the first person to admit how selfish I am.
-Taking care of me comes first, first and foremost.
-I’ll be sure to devote time for myself and that means getting my workout in.
+Taking care of me comes first and foremost.
+I make sure to devote time for myself and that means getting my workout in.
+Being selfish isn’t a bad thing.
 This takes precedence and is absolutely a priority.
-Even if you’re a mom or dad and have, take care of yourself by putting aside time to get a good sweat in before taking care of anything else.
+Even if you’re a mom or dad and have kids, take care of yourself by putting aside some time to get a good sweat in before taking care of anything else.
 It’s a time to clear your mind, recharge your body and brain.
 The people around you deserve you at your best.
 Well that’s the silliest thing I ever wrote…YOU deserve YOU at YOUR best.
-You should be a priority, and if you are, then you’ll make time to get physically active.
+If you make yourself a priority, then you’ll make time to get physically active.
+If you aren’t at your best, you can’t show up for others at your best!
 Tell those around you how important it is for you and they’ll help you find time.